Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Conclusion

 \section{Conclusion}

-Our work studied the EE performance optimization of the DMAs-assisted massive MIMO uplink communications by exploiting either instantaneous or statistical CSI.
-Specifically, we developed a well-structured and low-complexity framework for the transmit covariance design of each user and the DMAs configuration strategy at the BS, including the AO and DE methods, as well as Dinkelbach's transform.
-Based on our algorithm, the DMAs-assisted communications achieved much higher EE performance gains compared to the conventional large-scale antenna arrays-assisted ones, especially in the high power budget region.
+In this paper, we studied the EE performance optimization of the DMA-assisted massive MIMO uplink communications, considering both the cases of exploiting the instantaneous and statistical CSI.
+Specifically, we developed a well-structured and low-complexity framework for the transmit covariance design of each user and the DMA configuration strategy at the BS, including the AO and DE methods, as well as Dinkelbach's transform.
+Based on our algorithm, the DMA-assisted communications achieved much higher EE performance gains compared to the conventional large-scale antenna array-assisted ones, especially in the high power budget region.
 The results also showed that the EE performance based on DMAs could be further improved by adjusting the number of microstrips.
+In the future work, robust DMA-assisted transmission design incorporating the imperfect CSI effect will be of practical interest.